 - 6.12 A business plan is required as part of the approvals which must include at least: - Demonstrated understanding of the Australian property conveyancing market in each jurisdiction - Summarised market research undertaken to determine the most effective service delivery model - Description of your service delivery model, including the customer base and expected market penetration nationally and by Jurisdiction - Timings for the development of operations and delivery of particular services and facilities and the anticipated means of servicing different classes of Subscribers - Projections of Subscriber take-up and sensitivity analysis, outlining the assumptions made and the implications of all likely outcomes - Intended actions to achieve planned Subscriber take-up, overall and by market segment - Descriptions and estimates of the economic benefits realisable by each class of Subscriber. - 6.13 When a new ELNO is entering the market it necessarily engages with a number of government and private entities in order to establish its platform.
 These entities have indicated that new ELNOs consume significant resources from their organisations when they engage and, even where direct costs are recovered, other priorities in their organisations are adversely impacted. - 6.14 To avoid wasteful consumption of resources from these entities, it is imperative that new ELNOs have a realistic understanding of the costs and adequate financing in place to deliver their business plan.
 We recommend the business plan requirements include evidence that costs are understood, and adequate finances are in place, including those costs to meet all regulatory requirements.
-It may be sensible to provide the information to the identified national regulators and the appropriate revenue office(s) to get their assessment on whether the financial allowance made is adequate. - 6.15 To address further these gaps in the approval process we recommend the regulator include further requirements for Category Two approval: - Approval from RBA that financial settlement system proposed meets RBA requirements - Approval from ASIC - Approval from all appropriate revenue offices - Approval from the ACCC that the business plan and approach accord with national competition law
+It may be sensible to provide the information to the identified national regulators and the appropriate revenue office(s) to get their assessment on whether the financial allowance made is adequate. - 6.15 To address further these gaps in the approval process we recommend the regulator include further requirements for Category Two approval: - Advice from RBA that financial settlement system proposed meets RBA requirements - Approval from ASIC Advice from ASIC including requirements recently stated by ASIC for proposed payments systems including remedies for high value mistaken/fraudulent payments (noting that ASIC has recently applied some conditions to Sympli to achieve this (Paragraph 4.88)) - Approval from all appropriate revenue offices